Legal employment for your global team

 Want a full breakdown of all the employee benefits available in Armenia?

 Armenia has a well-established tax system that applies to both employed individuals and businesses.
 Employers are responsible for withholding income taxes and social security contributions, while additional tax rules apply to royalty income and VAT.
+In Armenia, several bonuses and allowances have specific tax treatments.
+Employers are required to pay all taxes in compliance with RA (Republic of Armenia) law.

 VAT: 20%